keevitaja/linguist/README.md

 Linguist uses Laravel [UrlGenerator](http://laravel.com/api/5.1/Illuminate/Routing/UrlGenerator.html#method_to) for the URL generation.

-### Routes & URLs
+### Routing

 Linguist hides locale slug from the framework.
-Because of that, describing routes is done as it would be normally:
+Because of that routing is done as it would be normally:

 ```php
 Route::get('about', 'AboutController@index');
 ```

-The route above will catch both `http://site.com/about`, `http://site.com/en/about` and `http://site.com/et/about` URLs.
+The route above will catch both `http://site.com/about`, `http://site.com/en/about` and `http://site.com/et/about`.
 URL without a locale slug is treated as a default locale.

 Sometimes there is a need for translated URLs: for the English content `http://site.com/en/people` and for the French content `http://site.com/fr/personnes` .